Graeme Innes: Early career

 After completing practical legal training at the College of Law in 1978, Innes applied for about 30 jobs, but many employers did not understand how a blind person could work as a lawyer.
 He gained a position as a clerical assistant with the NSW Public Service, and two years later became a legal officer at the Department of Consumer Affairs.
 He became a conciliator in 1983, first at the NSW Anti-Discrimination Board and then at the WA Equal Opportunity Commission.

-Innes worked for Qantas (1993–1995), initially managing its Disability Services Project, and then fulfilling the role of the company's Equal Employment Opportunity Officer.
+Innes worked for Qantas (1993–1995), initially managing the airline’s Disability Services Project, and then as the company's Equal Employment Opportunity Officer.
 He then moved to Westpac, where he was Manager of Disability Projects (1995–1997).

 He was a Hearing Commissioner with the Human Rights and Equal Opportunity Commission (1994–2001).
 In this role, he heard the cases of Finney v Hills Grammar School, and Purvis v NSW Department of Education, which resulted in the landmark decisions that the schools in question had discriminated against a child on the basis of their disability (either refusing enrolment, or excluding the child) in breach of the Disability Discrimination Act 1992.
 In 1997, Innes ruled in favour of anti-smoking activist Sue Meeuwissen in her suit against Hilton Hotels, finding that the hotel chain had triggered Meeuwissen's asthma by failing to protect her from secondhand smoke at its venue.

 Innes then became the Deputy Disability Discrimination Commissioner at the Australian Human Rights Commission from 1999 to 2005.
 As a tribunal member, he maintained a high resolution rate of complaints using conciliation for tribunals including the NSW Administrative Decisions Tribunal (1996–2005); the NSW Consumer, Trader and Tenancy Tribunal (1996–2005); and the Social Security Appeals Tribunal.

 Throughout his early career, Innes held leadership positions in disability advocacy organisations.
 He was the first Chair of Disabled Peoples International (Australia) which became People with Disability Australia (1983–1987), and Chair of Royal Blind Society (1995–2004) and was the first Chair of Australia's national blindness agency, Vision Australia (2004–2005).
 He was the Chair of the Commonwealth Disability Advisory Council of Australia 1989–1993, which achieved passage by government of the Disability Discrimination Act in 1992, and which developed a plan to improve transport accessibility (which later became the Accessible Transport Standards).